ravicm/hello/cheflab.md

  Till now the manual process of the upload of recipes to chef-clients is discussed <br>

-7. **Automate the process, so that the recipe updates will update the client automatically** <br>
+7. **Automate the process so that the recipe updates will update the client automatically** <br>

-update the crontab to run the command chef-client at specified time (minutes,hours,days etc.)<br>
+update the crontab to run the command chef-client at the specified time (minutes,hours,days etc.)<br>

 in the crontab file add the details as below <br>
 ```